Busedame/pipex/README.md

 **Piping**
 A pipe `|` can be seen as a one-way communication channel.
 It has two ends - one for reading and one for writing.
-In the context of two commands, the pipe uses the output of cmd1 as input for cmd2.
+In the context of two commands (e.g. `ls | wc -l`), the pipe uses the output of cmd1 as input for cmd2.
 The process can be seen as follows:
 ```bash